 Brown, D. K. & Mourâo, R. R. (2022).
-No Reckoning for the Right: How Political Ideology, Protest Intolerance and Media Consumption Affect Support Black Lives Matter Protests.
+No Reckoning for the Right: How Political Ideology, Protest Intolerance and Media Consumption Affect Support for Black Lives Matter Protests.
 Political Communication.

 Gruszczynski, M., Brown, D. K., Pierce, H.*, Grabe, M. E. (2022).
 Facing the Competition: Gender differences in Facial Emotion and Prominence in Visual News Coverage of Democratic Presidential Primary Candidates.
 Journalism and Mass Communication Quarterly.